formancehq/stack/sdks/typescript-node/TransactionsApi.md

   source: "users:001",
   // string | Filter transactions with postings involving given account at destination (regular expression placed between ^ and $). (optional)
   destination: "users:001",
+  // Date | Filter transactions that occurred after this timestamp.
+The format is RFC3339 and is inclusive (for example, \"2023-01-02T15:04:01Z\" includes the first second of 4th minute).  (optional)
+  startTime: new Date('1970-01-01T00:00:00.00Z'),
+  // Date | Filter transactions that occurred after this timestamp.
+The format is RFC3339 and is inclusive (for example, \"2023-01-02T15:04:01Z\" includes the first second of 4th minute).
+Deprecated, please use `startTime` instead.  (optional)
+  startTime2: new Date('1970-01-01T00:00:00.00Z'),
+  // Date | Filter transactions that occurred before this timestamp.
+The format is RFC3339 and is exclusive (for example, \"2023-01-02T15:04:01Z\" excludes the first second of 4th minute).  (optional)
+  endTime: new Date('1970-01-01T00:00:00.00Z'),
+  // Date | Filter transactions that occurred before this timestamp.
+The format is RFC3339 and is exclusive (for example, \"2023-01-02T15:04:01Z\" excludes the first second of 4th minute).
+Deprecated, please use `endTime` instead.  (optional)
+  endTime2: new Date('1970-01-01T00:00:00.00Z'),
   // any | Filter transactions by metadata key value pairs.
 Nested objects can be used as seen in the example below. (optional)
   metadata: {},
 };